 There’s no lack of innovation in their cordless machines either.
-We’re not surprised that Dyson is also the manufacturer that mastered cordless technology.
-Additionally, once Dyson realized that cordless machines worked well on floors, but were too heavy to use elsewhere, its engineers altered it.
+Once Dyson realized that cordless machines worked well on floors but were too heavy to use elsewhere, engineers altered it.

-By placing a vacuum’s mechanical components inside its handle, it became easier to lift.
+Placing a vacuum’s mechanical components inside its handle made it easier to lift.
 Thanks to Dyson, cordless vacuums are now able to mimic handhelds.

 In both of these instances, Dyson’s technology is proof that it influences other manufacturers.

-Other vacuums often use awkwardly placed, small wheels that support the motor.
+Other vacuums often use awkwardly placed, small wheels to support the motor.
 But Dyson uses a large ball and castors instead.
 The Dyson ball offers the user more maneuverability in corded models.

 This allows the machine to pivot and makes it so much easier for you to move around.
 The ball also contains the motor and keeps it stable.
 Another benefit of this design is that it reduces noise.